HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 eeeps_bio: <a href="https://ericportis.com">Eric Portis</a> is a Web Platform Advocate at <a hreflang="en" href="https://cloudinary.com/">Cloudinary</a>.

 results: https://docs.google.com/spreadsheets/d/1Q2ITOe6ZMIXGKHtIxqK9XmUA1eQBX9CLQkxarQOJFCk/
 featured_quote: Images on the web are getting bigger.
 Whether you're counting image pixels or layout dimensions, the numbers are going up.
-Interestingly, they're going up faster on desktop than they are on mobile, and they're growing fastest when we look at the top ends of the distributions.
 So even though we also saw an increase in compression ratios – driven in part by increased adoption of modern image formats – total image byte sizes are going up, too.
 featured_stat_1: 99.9%
 featured_stat_label_1: Pages that generated at least one image request.
-featured_stat_2: 33%
+featured_stat_2: 32%
 featured_stat_label_2: Increase in video adoption since 2022
 featured_stat_3: 1 in 5
 featured_stat_label_3: sizes attributes that are inaccurate enough to cause browsers to pick a suboptimal resource from the srcset